 - I won’t be with you if you call me names and verbally abuse me.
 I don’t deserve to be called ugly names just because you have an anger problem.”

 - I won’t allow your screaming at the kids.
 Screaming insults at them is destructive.
 Walk away when you feel your temper rising and you start to yell.”

 - Your excessive drinking damages our marriage and children.
 I won’t live this way anymore. “

 Do a reality check with trusted people to get ideas on what is normal in relationships.
 Talk with healthy friends and get ideas about how they expect to be treated by their partners.
 Do something different than you have done before when you are bombarded by someone else’s anger.
 Don’t just hope that the situation will change by itself.
 Why should it?
 Angry people get to stay in charge and threaten others by their explosiveness.
 Ask yourself if you are willing to live with a person and his baggage if he will never change.
 You can’t change the other person; you can only change the way you react to him.
 Or leave.
 Just don’t stay hooked on hope that does not have realistic data behind it.
 The hooked-on-hope belief that the other person will change when there isn’t evidence to show it is denial and a massive Psychological Reversal.

 Boundary violations are rampant in people who live in relationships characterized by dominance and submission.
 You can change your role by examining the cognitive errors that keep you stuck and turn them around.
+Learning about healthy boundaries is one of the most important things you can do to create peace and happiness in your life.
 List the beliefs that keep you caught in an unhealthy situation at work or at home.